ChiaraFerdynus/Quadrat2020/README.md

 Note: All scripts to plot are using the individual spreadsheets (not the ones that are in one file, on different sheets)

-Script to plot a 3x3 figure containing the number of sites with data: PlotStats.py
+- PlotStats.py: Script to plot a 3x3 figure containing the total number of sites with data

-Script to plot bar charts of trends: SortCountry.py (using Plot2.py)
+- SortCountry.py (using Plot2.py): Script to plot bar charts of trends by region

-Creating spreadsheets of Q, Z and trend: FinalData.py
+- FinalData.py: Creating spreadsheets of Q, Z and trend